 That covers design.
 But what new features should we expect in the iPhone 8?

 According to Forbes citing infamous Apple leaker Sonny Dickson, the iPhone 8 could be the first entry in the iPhone series to feature fast charging technology.
 (The feature has long been requested by users, and is readily available on most if not all of Apple's Android-based competitors.)
 More specifically, Forbes claims that there will be a new "Tristar 3, Hydra" chip that manages the charging port.
-"In normal people words... [it] will include fast charging," Dickson claims.

 However, it's worth noting that tech may not be compatible with existing fast charging standards as the tech isn't being produced by Qualcomm, which provides "Quick Charge" for Android devices.

 In February 2017, analyst Ming Chi Kuo predicted that the iPhone 8 will feature fast-charging technology - delivering this, incidentally, via a tweaked version of the existing Lightning port rather than by bringing in USB-C as was previously expected.
 He predicts that Apple will add "Type-C Power Delivery" to the Lightning port's spec.